Archival-quality journals, with prompts

-Our first journal, Write Your Heart Out, is our flagship journal.
-This timeless keepsake comes in two volumes and each volume is filled with everyday journaling prompts to help you preserve your story in 2017.
-Each journal volume has 180 pages, and every page has a prompt.
-Write Your Heart Out comes in five classic colours—black, green, grey, navy, and white—and we have a limited number of journals in each colour.
+Write Your Heart Out is our flagship journal.
+This timeless keepsake is filled with everyday journaling prompts to help you preserve your story throughout the year.
+Each journal has 180 pages, and every page has a prompt.
+Choose from five classic colours: black, green, grey, navy, and white.
+The 2018 flagship collection is available for pre-order up until 31 October 2017.

 The making of our journals

-We flew down to Melbourne so that we could personally see our first journals being trimmed, sewn, stamped, and bound.
-It was an experience that neither of us will ever forget.
+We flew down to Melbourne to watch our first batch of journals being trimmed, sewn, stamped, and bound.
+It was an experience neither of us will ever forget.
 We are incredibly grateful to be partnering with the team at Whites Law, who have helped us turn our dream into a reality.
 If you have a spare moment, make a cup of tea, sit down in your favourite chair, press play, and journey with us into the beautiful world of bookbinding.
 You can read more about the journals here.

 We care about doing things the right way.
 We care about being responsible in the way we conduct our business.
 We care about honouring the true cost of making something beautiful.
-We care about making a difference in every way we can.
-We may not get everything right in the beginning, but we promise to keep getting better at it.
+We won't get everything right in the beginning, but we promise to keep getting better at it.
 You can read more about our commitment to being responsible here.

 It was an idea for a workshop that brought us together.
-From there, we started teaching classes online, created design templates, and published articles and stories that we hoped would inspire others in their memory-keeping endeavours.
+From there, we started teaching classes online and published articles and stories that we hoped would inspire others in their memory-keeping endeavours.
 Then came the Life:Captured Project.
-And now, here we are.
-Embarking on the next chapter of our journey.
+And now, here we are—embarking on the next chapter of our journey.
 Read more about us here.